teo-cozma/Javascript/README.md

 - How do we split the coding work ?
 How do we determine following tasks and delegate them ?
 If we each work on our own time, how do we agree on and consolidate the final code ?

 - Deciding how to communicate and share information :
     - On Discord, room 4 (chat + call).
     - ... (other collaboration tools).
-- Definitely Github, the repositories will be shared
+    - Definitely Github, the repositories will be shared.

 - Deciding on next steps :
     - Finish research today ?